Disclaimer

 **Updates**

-We updated this page on 19th of November 2025, added interactive Dosage Calculator and explainer on 'need over have'.
+We updated this page on 9th of December 2025, added 2 modes to the calculator.
 Added a detailed explanation of how the calculator works, and added related questions to the FAQs section.

 What is the 'need over have' dose calculation formula and how does it work?